SargeyWargey/Homoothya/Story/Drafts/Archive_Reference/Chapter_01 copy.md

 Almost.

-But at night, in whatever tent or barracks or temporary quarters I was given, I would lie awake and rehearse the day's English lessons until exhaustion settled in.
-If a fragment of the Yavapai language rose up, I smothered it with another recitation.
-Wanting those sounds felt like walking toward a cliff.
+But at night, in whatever tent or barracks or temporary quarters I was given, I would lie awake and test myself.
+The word for grandmother.
+The word for the river.
+The word for home.
+Sometimes the words came easily.
+Sometimes I had to search for them, digging through layers of English to find the other language buried beneath.

-I lived in terror of letting the past overtake me, of opening a door I could not close again.
+I lived in terror of the day when I would reach for a word and find nothing there.
+When the erasure would be complete.

 ---

 In the summer of 1876, I was eleven years old, and Lieutenant Bishop took me north with the Fifth Cavalry to fight the Sioux.

 I had been with the Army for nearly four years by then.
 I had seen campaigns against the Apache, the Yavapai, the Comanche.
-I had watched soldiers kill people who looked like me, who spoke languages I half-remembered, who fought to protect their land just as we Yavapai had fought.
+I had watched soldiers kill people who looked like me, who spoke languages I half-remembered, who fought to protect their land just as my father had fought.

 And now I would go north and watch soldiers kill the Sioux, and I would carry Lieutenant Bishop's gear and cook his meals and clean his weapons, and I would be the good Indian boy who had learned to be civilized.